New Jersey Natural Gas Company Long Branch Plant

 SITE DESCRIPTION/RESOLUTION OF ENVIRONMENTAL CONCERNS:

-site.
 Between 1860 and the 1950s, a series of utility companies operated a manufactured gas plant (MGP) at the property that extracted gas from coal.
-This process
+This process generated

-generated a viscous waste known as coal tar, some of which leaked into the ground.
-The primary contaminants associated with the MGP residues are polycyclic aromatic
+a viscous waste known as coal tar, some of which leaked into the ground.
+The primary contaminants associated with the MGP residues are polycyclic aromatic hydrocarbons

-hydrocarbons (PAHs), and metals, such as arsenic and lead.
-Although MGP operations were phased out more than 50 years ago, contaminants from the operations remained
+(PAHs), and metals, such as arsenic and lead.
+Although MGP operations were phased out more than 50 years ago, contaminants from the operations remained in the soil,

-New Jersey Natural Gas (NJNG) acquired the site in 1952, when it purchased the natural gas properties of Jersey Central Power & Light.
-Since 1991, NJNG has been
+New Jersey Natural Gas (NJNG) acquired the site in 1952, when it purchased the property and natural gas assets from Jersey Central Power & Light.
+Since 1991, NJNG has

 former plant property and adjacent off-site properties, including Seaview Manor and the former Jerry Morgan Park.
 The excavated areas were backfilled with clean fill